kamperh/kamperh.github.io/notes/writing.md

 - In a thesis, book, or longer report, I often start a chapter with a paragraph explaining what the reader should expect in that chapter.
-I also often finish with a final section like "Chapter summary", explaining what the reader should take away from that chapter and how it links with happens next and in the rest of the document.
+I also often finish with a final section like "Chapter summary", explaining what the reader should take away from that chapter and how it links with what happens next and in the rest of the document.

 General writing strategies